klozn/java-sep-2021-tdd/10-programming-fundamentals-java/00-self-evaluation/README.md

    - for primitive types, the value of the argument is passed as a copy to a methods parameter.
 All operations done on the parameter within the method have no consequences outside of the method.
-For reference types, the reference to the object in memory is copied to the parameter, so operations on that reference variable will have consequences for the object, i.e. changing its state.
+For reference types, the reference to the object in memory is copied to the parameter, so operations on that reference variable will have consequences for the object, e.g. changing its state.
 9. [:heavy_check_mark:] **Of what types can we create an array?**
    - All of 'em.
 10. [:heavy_check_mark:] **Can the size of an array change after instantiation?**